-The electric Cajon we are discussing in this guide, for instance, comes with plywood sides and a hollow body.
+For instance, the electric Cajon we are discussing in this guide comes with plywood sides and a hollow body.
 One side is a bit thinner than the rest of the sides.

 Also, Cajon electric has a hollow back.
 This electric cajon feature allows that player to build different tunes.

 Note that a player sits on the instrument while using it.
-For centuries, the shape has remained the same, just like its playing patterns.
+The shape has remained the same for centuries, just like its playing patterns.

 Despite this, the electronic Cajon has revealed a real significant possibility.
 Even with the traditional look and design, it is quite a charming piece of instruments.

-To tell the truth, I never liked the sound qualities of a electric Cajon.
+To tell the truth, I never liked the sound qualities of an electric Cajon.
 And don’t get me wrong, they are not bad.

 I just think they are not adequate for various musical styles.
-It is like they don’t have what it takes to offer different styles of performance.
+It is like they don’t have what it takes to offer different performance styles.

 But the new electric Cajon technology has resolved this issue.
-It comes with a bunch of sound possibilities, all of which sound like the traditional electric Cajon performance.
+It comes with many sound possibilities, all of which sound like the traditional electric Cajon performance.